 For good cause the Commission may revoke or modify any permit, Order of Conditions, Order of Resource Area Delineation, or other decision issued under this bylaw after notice to the holder, the public, abutters, and after a public hearing.

-8.10 Recordation of Permit
+8.10 Recordation of Order of Conditions or Permit

-No work proposed in any application shall be undertaken until the permit, Order of Conditions, or amended Order of Conditions issued by the Commission with respect to such work has been recorded in the Southern Essex District Registry of Deeds or, if the land affected is registered land, in the registry section of the land court for the Southern Essex District Registry of Deeds, and until the holder of the permit, Order of Conditions, or amended Order of Conditions certifies in writing to the Commission that the document has been recorded or registered.
-If the holder of the permit fails to perform such recording, the Commission may record the document itself and require the holder of the permit to furnish the recording fee either at the time of recording or as a condition precedent to the issuance of a Certificate of Compliance.
+No work proposed in any application shall be undertaken until the permit, Order of Conditions, or amended Order of Conditions issued by the Commission with respect to such work has been recorded in the Southern Essex District Registry of Deeds or, if the land affected is registered land, in the registry section of the Land Court for the Southern Essex District Registry of Deeds, and until the holder of the permit, Order of Conditions, or amended Order of Conditions certifies in writing to the Commission that the document has been recorded or registered.

 9. Security

-As part of a permit issued under this bylaw, in addition to any security required by any other municipal or state board, agency, or official, the Commission may require that the performance and observance of the conditions imposed thereunder, including conditions requiring mitigation work, be secured wholly or in part by one or both of the methods described below:
+As part of a permit or Order of Conditions issued under this bylaw, in addition to any security required by any other municipal or state board, agency, or official, the Commission may require that the performance and observance of the conditions imposed thereunder, including conditions requiring mitigation work, be secured wholly or in part by one or both of the methods described below:

 By a proper bond, a deposit of money or negotiable securities under a written third-party escrow arrangement, or other undertaking of financial responsibility sufficient in the opinion of the Commission, to be released in whole or in part upon issuance of a Certificate of Compliance for work performed pursuant to the permit.

-By accepting a conservation restriction, easement, or other covenant enforceable in a court of law, executed and duly recorded by the owner of record, running with the land to the benefit of West Newbury whereby the permit conditions shall be performed and observed before any lot may be conveyed other than by mortgage deed.
-This method shall be used only with the consent of the applicant.
+By accepting a conservation restriction, easement, or other covenant enforceable in a court of law, executed and duly recorded by the owner of record, running with the land to the benefit of the West Newbury Conservation Commission whereby the permit conditions shall be performed and observed before any lot may be conveyed other than by mortgage deed.
+This method of accepting a conservation restriction, easement, or other covenant shall be used only with the consent of the applicant.

 10. Appeals

-A decision of the Commission shall be reviewable in the superior court of the Commonwealth of Massachusetts in accordance with G.L.
-Ch.
+Any decision of the Commission issued under this bylaw and any regulations promulgated hereunder, shall be reviewable in the Essex County Superior Court in accordance with G.L. c.
 249, §4.
-Any applicant, owner, abutter, or any ten (10) residents of West Newbury may appeal an order of the Commission under this bylaw to the Superior Court of Essex County within ten (10) business days following the date of issuance of the permit, order, determination, or other decision.
-However, if an appeal has been made to MA DEP, then said appeal period under this bylaw shall commence upon the date of issuance of a superseding order from MA DEP and shall continue for no more than sixty (60) days from that date, even if a further appeal has been made for a final order of conditions before a MA DEP adjudicatory hearing.
-If an appeal under the Wetlands Protection Act is made to MA DEP within ten (10) days of the issuance of the Order, the sixty-day appeal period under the bylaw will be suspended during this period of appeal to DEP.

 11. Enforcement